aladinelkhalil/react-advanced-starter/src/useTask/exercise.md

 Peruse [this article](https://medium.com/datadriveninvestor/aborting-cancelling-requests-with-fetch-or-axios-db2e93825a36) for an overview of AbortController, and use an _Axios cancel token_ to cancel a fetch task for a given user ID.

-> Hint 1: In `shared/util.js`, create a new function _fetchUserCancellable_ (based on _fetchUser_) which uses an Axios cancel token.
+> Hint 1: In `shared/util.js`, create a new function _fetchResourceCancellable_ (based on _fetchResource_) which uses an Axios cancel token.
 Also, to better observe request cancellation, throttle the network speed in Chrome Devtools to e.g. "Slow 3G".

 > Hint 2: In _useTask_, in addition to setting a `cancelled` property on the task (Promise object), check for whether it has a `cancel` method and if so, invoke it.